nopSolutions/nopCommerce-Docs/en/developer/tutorials/db-schema.md

 ![addresses](_static/db-schema/addresses.jpg)

 As you understand, the standard installation includes much more tables.
 We don't describe them all, since many of them have no connections and serve only for a specific purpose, while others are used very rarely.

+## Database naming convention

+You may have noticed that the database uses a mixed approach to naming of tables and columns (with _ char, without _, CamelCase).
+Long time ago we used _ char.
+But now we've completely switched to using **CamelCase** notation.
+But we decide not to change names of the existing tables or columns because many of our users already could write a huge amount of their custom scripts that would inevitably stop working.

+For backward compatibility with the new standards, we added the `INameCompatibility` interface which allows you to redefine the names of tables and columns for the correct mapping of objects with tables created according to the old naming standards.
+You can see the complete list of overrides in the [`BaseNameCompatibility`](https://github.com/nopSolutions/nopCommerce/blob/develop/src/Libraries/Nop.Data/Mapping/BaseNameCompatibility.cs) class from the `Nop.Data.Mapping` namespace.